The Chambers Brothers: Group after Brian Keenan's departure

 It was reported in the 27 March 1976 issue of Cash Box that The Chambers Brothers had signed an exclusive contract with the Wes Farrell Organization, and record for the organization's Chelsea label.
 The group were to start immediately with Farrell producing their recording sessions.
 Present at the signing and pictured in the article were, Julius Chambers, the group's managers, Joe Moreno and Gary Frischer, WFO Music Group president Steve Bedell, Wes Farrell, and Mike Frischer.
 Group members; Joe Chambers, Lester Chambers, Willie Chambers, George Chambers and Greg Dickerson (aka Gregg Dickerson) were also pictured.
 It was reported by Cash Box in the magazine's 3 April 1976 issue that brothers, Lester, George, Willie and Joe and their drummer Gregg Dickerson had visited the Cash Box office the previous week.
 Full of energy, they were anticipating the release of their new single on the Chelsea label late that month.
 The music that they would be doing was a combo of funk and gospel.
 They were currently in the studio and had planned to go on the road back east for some gigs.

 Also in 1976 the brothers released Recorded Live in Concert on Mars for the Roxbury label.

 They were signed to support Maria Muldaur on her 1980 Gospel Nights album.

-Lee Szymborski, an American session drummer also from Stamford, Connecticut, was hired by George Chambers to be the group's drummer, and performed live with The Chambers Brothers at the Hollywood Bowl's Fourth Annual Survival Sunday Anti-Nuclear Benefit Concert, with Bruce Springsteen, Jackson Browne, Stephen Stills, Bonnie Raitt, Graham Nash, Gary U.S. Bonds, Peter Yarrow, Kenny Rankin and others in Los Angeles on June 14, 1981.
-Szymborski also performed live with The Chambers Brothers and Etta James for two shows at McCabe's Guitar Shop, 3101 Pico Blvd.
-Santa Monica, CA. July 16, 1981.
-Szymborski left The Chambers Brothers and joined the critically acclaimed Louisiana Cajun group "The Savery Brothers" and played on recording sessions with artists like Merle Haggard, Doug Kershaw, Johnny Paycheck, Asleep at the Wheel, and Juice Newton.
-Szymborski currently records and performs in Las Vegas, Nevada.
+Lee Szymborski served as the groups drummer for a time.
+Szymborski was also from Stamford, Connecticut, and was hired by George Chambers, and performed live with The Chambers Brothers at the Hollywood Bowl's Fourth Annual Survival Sunday Anti-Nuclear Benefit Concert, with Bruce Springsteen, Jackson Browne, Stephen Stills, Bonnie Raitt, Graham Nash, Gary U.S. Bonds, Peter Yarrow, Kenny Rankin and others in Los Angeles on June 14, 1981.

+Lee Szymborski also performed live with The Chambers Brothers and Etta James for two shows at McCabe's Guitar Shop, Santa Monica, CA July 16, 1981.

 In 1997, the four original Chambers Brothers reunited, this time featuring session drummer Fabian Jolivet, to play a historic sold-out Gospel & Soul show at Santa Monica's legendary venue, The Ash Grove.